loopbackio/loopback-next/docs/site/tutorials/connectors/Postgresql-tutorial.md

 ### 4. Create repositories

-[Repository](../../Repository.md) is a artifact that ties the model and the datasource.
-We will need to create the repository for the `User` class before accessing the database.
+A [Repository](../../Repository.md) is an artifact that ties the model and the datasource.
+We will need to create the repository for the `User` class to access the database.
 The steps of creating `UserRepository` by running `lb4 repository` are skipped here:

+{% include code-caption.html content="user.repository.ts" %}

 ```ts
 // imports